Aish-93/Aish-93/README.md

 - 👋 Hi, I’m @Aish-93
 - 👀 I’m interested in ...web development/front End lib
-- 🌱 I’m currently learning ...javascript/ html /css/vue.js/reactjs front end lib.
+- 🌱 I’m currently working as a web developer and learning more of ...javascript/ html /css/vue.js/reactjs front end lib.
-- 💞️ I’m looking to collaborate on ...anyfront end project on vue/js/css/html.
+- 💞️ I’m looking to collaborate on ...anyfront end project on react/js/css/html.
 - 📫 How to reach me ... aish2saxena@gmail.com

 <!---